Bobby Hajjaj: Political views

 Hajjaj is known for preaching tolerance and practicing non-violent politics.
 He has spoken out against the violent nature of Bangladeshi politics on national television.
 He has urged his political opponents from both Awami League and BNP to rise above their ideological differences and work collectively to build a better Bangladesh.

+Personal life

+Hajjaj is married to Bangladeshi barrister, Rashna Imam.
+Together, they have two daughters.